-On the 28th of September 2016, the Kremlin announced that preparations were under way for President Vladimir Putin to visit Turkey in October, a further sign that Russia is interested in fully mending the fences and restore full political, security, and economic ties between the two countries.
+On the 28th of September 2016, the Kremlin announced that preparations were underway for President Vladimir Putin to visit Turkey in October, a further sign that Russia is interested in fully mending the fences and restore full political, security, and economic ties between the two countries.
 The announcement is coming amidst reports of a renewed ferocious Russian air bombardment of Aleppo following the abortion of the cease-fire between the Syrian government and its opponents brokered by the United States and Russia.
 Allegedly accompanied by bunker-busting and incendiary bombs, the latest round of bombings have drawn sharp criticism from many quarters for the heavy toll they are inflicting on civilians.

 Uncharacteristically, Turkey has said almost nothing about the latest bout of war in Syria unlike its previous sharp and shrill reactions against alleged Russian military plunders.
 Considering Turkey’s cozying up to Russia following Putin’s prompt condemnation of the July 15th failed coup and expression of his camaraderie to Recep Tayyip Erdoğan and its deteriorating relations with the West, are we witnessing a real major strategic shift in Turkish foreign policy?
 If so, how would it affect Turkey’s outstanding policy in Syria?
 Or is Turkey’s flirtation with Russia just a strong message to the West that it is not the only darling around the hood?

 To understand and contextualize the latest convulsions in Turkey’s foreign policy vis-à-vis Russia and the West following the failed July coup attempt against Erdoğan, it is pertinent to see how the country’s foreign policy evolved under the Justice and Development Party’s (AKP) 15 years rule.
 The AKP’s foreign policy formulations have passed through many phases.
-At the beginning, it was premised on the pragmatic concept of ‘zero problems with neighbors’.
+In the beginning, it was premised on the pragmatic concept of ‘zero problems with neighbors’.
 This policy created a win-win situation where Turkey supported a U.N. plan to unify the long-divided island of Cyprus; almost patched its differences with Armenia; mediated between Israel and Syria; built lucrative economic relations with almost every country in its neighborhood, made strides in its EU accession negotiations and continued to be US’s model of a working Muslim democracy.

 With the emergence of the Arab uprising, however, Turkey sidelined its successful policy of ‘zero problems with neighbors’ and thought to use the Arab crisis as an opportune moment to launch its so called Neo-Ottoman policy.
 Ideological commitment got hold of the better of the AKP and its leader, Erdoğan, and it cheered and rooted for Muslim brotherhood movements in Tunisia, Egypt and Syria.
 This fervent involvement turned Turkey’s foreign policy topsy-turvy.
 It put the country in a collusion against the West and Russia, deepened divisions within the Turkish society and exposed the country to security threats from many state and non-state actors.
 It is within this context that the Turkey-Russia relationship began to sour.
 Both countries happened to support two different horses in the Syrian race: Turkey a hodgepodge of Islamist groups and Russia the Assad government.